 Performing a hard reset

-If your Ring Doorbell is fully charged, and the light still doesn't start spinning when you push the black button, try performing a hard reset.
+If your Ring Doorbell is fully charged, and the light still doesn't start spinning when you push the button, try performing a hard reset.

 After releasing it, the light on the front will flash a few times indicating that your Ring Doorbell is restarting.

-Give it about a minute to fully complete this process, then put it in setup mode again by briefly pressing the black button on the front.
+Give it about a minute to fully complete this process, then put it in setup mode again by briefly pressing the button on the front.